The Confidence Manifold: Geometric Structure of Correctness Representations in Language Models: Reproducibility and Implementation

 \subsection{Seed Robustness}

-All experiments use multiple random seeds (42, 123, 456) controlling: (1) stratified train/test splits, (2) GroupKFold assignment by question ID, and (3) stochastic generation for semantic entropy.
+Classification experiments use multiple random seeds (42, 123, 456) controlling stratified train/test splits, GroupKFold assignment by question ID, and stochastic generation for semantic entropy.
+Causal experiments (steering, RLACE, DAS) fix seed=42 and rely on the large held-out sample (n=617 for steering) for statistical power instead of seed averaging.
 We report mean $\pm$ std where variance is non-trivial.

-\textbf{Variance analysis.} Most metrics show low variance: probe AUC std $< 0.02$ for 8/9 models, in-domain transfer std $< 0.01$.
+\textbf{Variance analysis.} Most metrics show low variance: probe AUC std $< 0.02$ for 10/11 models, in-domain transfer std $< 0.01$.
 Higher variance appears in Mistral-7B/Gemma-2B cross-dataset transfer (std $\approx 0.20$), potentially reflecting dataset-model mismatch.
 All key comparisons (probe vs.\ entropy) achieve $p < 0.05$ after Bonferroni correction via paired t-tests across seeds.